NicoB-codes/HP-42S-programs/README.md

 # HP-42S-programs

-Collection of programs I've made for the HP-42S.
+Collection of programs for the HP-42S.

 ## EXACT